Porsche Taycan: Sales and reception

-Awards
+A modified Taycan Turbo S is the current Formula E Safety car.

 In January 2021, the Taycan 4S was named Performance Car of the Year by What Car? magazine.
 What Car? awarded the Taycan five stars out of five in its review of the car.

 In April 2021, the Taycan Cross Turismo was awarded Best Estate in the 2021 Top Gear Electric Awards.